liris-vision/starling/README.md

 It can also be used for OpenCV experimenting and learning.

-Starling runs on Linux and Windows.
+Starling runs on Linux, MacOS and Windows.